Managing sensor runtime thresholds

 The Administration > Content > Sensors page displays runtime statistics for all sensors.

-- Go to Tanium Home page or Interact Overview page.
+- Go to the Tanium Home page or Interact Overview page.

 - Verify that the list of suggested questions displays the expected threshold icons.
 If you see unexpected indicators, review the icon descriptions and caveats described in Sensor runtime thresholds overview.